How to Differentiate the Same Experiment for Multiple Grades and Abilities

 K-1 Only has two changes.
 This will be things like with and without, hot and cold, big and small, red and blue.
 This gives the students a simple change so they have something to compare and discuss.

-For glow sticks, I will test them in hot and cold water.
+I will test glow sticks in hot and cold water.

 2-3 Now we can expand further.
 We move up to 3 levels.
 This is where it becomes a little more technical, but not too much.
 You could test hot, cold, and room temperature.
 You could also test small, medium, and big glow sticks.
 Add another color to test.
 Just remember you can only change one thing.